chainstack/docs/docs/operations/deploying-a-hybrid-multichain-network.md

 multichain-cli nw-123-456-7 grant 14SW7RsdNbktZxkTSzi52iLvXviHyPebqCaW1q connect,send,receive
 ```

-### 6. Grant permissions to your on-premises MultiChain node
+### Grant permissions to your on-premises MultiChain node

-For information on how to connect to and interact with a MultiChain node, see [Interacting with the blockchain](/guides/interacting-with-the-blockchain#multichain).
+For information on how to connect to and interact with a MultiChain node, see [Developer materials: MultiChain](/developer-materials/multichain).

 On your on-premises machine, grant your on-premises MultiChain node's wallet address with the `grant` method and the following permissions: